s1lvester/postgres-graph-rag/README.md

 ### High-Precision GraphRAG.
 Native to PostgreSQL.

-Most RAG systems are "Flatlanders."
+Most RAG systems are Flatlanders.
 They use vector similarity to find related text, but they are fundamentally blind to **relationships**.
 If you ask your RAG "How is Person A connected to Project B through their shared dependencies?", standard vector search fails because the answer isn't in a single chunk—it’s in the **links** between them.

 **Postgres Graph RAG** bridges this reasoning gap by turning your existing PostgreSQL database into a structured knowledge engine.